 Creating and Strengthening Partnerships

 Collaborations and partnerships across the research pipeline are vital components of NIMH efforts to achieve its public health mission.
-NIMH collaborates with other NIH Institutes and Centers, as well as HHS (e.g., the Centers for Disease Control and Prevention (CDC), the Centers for Medicare and Medicaid Services (CMS), the U.S. Food and Drug Administration (FDA), the Health Resources and Services Administration (HRSA), the Substance Abuse and Mental Health Services Administration (SAMHSA)), and other federal agencies (e.g., the Department of Defense (DoD), the Department of Veterans Affairs (VA)).
+NIMH collaborates with other NIH Institutes and Centers, as well as HHS (e.g., the Centers for Disease Control and Prevention (CDC), the Centers for Medicare and Medicaid Services (CMS), the U.S. Food and Drug Administration (FDA), the Health Resources and Services Administration (HRSA), the Substance Abuse and Mental Health Services Administration (SAMHSA), the Indian Health Service (IHS), the Administration for Community Living (ACL), the Office of the Assistant Secretary for Planning and Evaluation (ASPE), and other federal agencies (e.g., the Department of Defense (DoD), the Department of Veterans Affairs (VA).
 NIMH also works with public, private, non-profit, and research partners, both domestic and international, including those in the biotech and pharmaceutical industries.
 To broaden the dissemination and impact of research, NIMH works with external stakeholders – policymakers, advocacy groups, providers, and people with lived experience, including family members – who are also committed to the prevention, treatment, recovery, and cure of mental illnesses.
 Collaboration, communication, and coordination occur at various stages of research and continue to improve dissemination and implementation of evidence-based strategies, practices, and programs.

 Management and Accountability